awesomephant/blog/_posts/2015-02-19-ucas-statement.md

 ---

 <p class='full note'>
 	Apparently this statement isn't completely awful.
-Since this post was published, I got multiple offers, including one from Camberwell College of Arts (Part of the University if the Arts London) were I will start studying graphic design in September 2015.
+Since this post was published, I got multiple offers, including one from Camberwell College of Arts (Part of the University of the Arts London) were I will start studying graphic design in September 2015.
 </p>

 When people ask why I want to go into graphic design, I always end up telling the same story.